terascope/file-assets/docs/partition_by_date.md

-# timeseries_path_partitioner
+# partition_by_date

-The `timeseries_path_partitioner` will specify a path as a DataEntity attribute on each record based on the specified date field.
+The `partition_by_date` will specify a path as a DataEntity attribute on each record based on the specified date field.
 This path will take precedence over the exporter configuration.

 This will add the path partition as the metadata attribute `file:partition` on the DataEntity, and can then be accessed with something like `record.getMetadata('file:partition')`.

 # Options

-## `base_path`
+## `path`

 | Valid Options | Default | Required |
 | ----------- | ------- | -------- |